CLSherrod/clsherrod.github.io/_pages/about.md

 ## A Life Shaped by Experience, Not Theory

-I started my first business in elementary school selling smelly erasers.
-I’ve been online since 1987 and built my first website in 1995.
-I graduated from Northern Arizona University with a degree in Business and a minor in Photography.
-Later, I worked in corporate life, then left in 1996 to run my own software company and later a web agency.
+I started my first business in elementary school selling scented erasers.
+I’ve been online since 1987.
+I graduated with honors from Northern Arizona University with a degree in Business and a minor in Photography.
+Later, I worked in corporate life, I built my first website in 1995 and then left in 1996 to run my own software company and later a web agency.

 The work was successful — but it came at a cost.